 Burying the Emotions

-As an Anaemia Approved Paramedic, I was put on the front line of strangers’ tragedy — and I felt it all.
-Each CBC-related traumatic call was like an angry dog I locked in my mind.
+As an Anaemia Approved Paramedic, I was put on the front line of strangers’ tragedy before and after testing — and I felt it all.
+Each CBC test related traumatic call was like an angry dog I locked in my mind.

 It’s an odd thing to join in a stranger’s tragedy.
 To feel the fear of a parent who found their baby blue and not breathing.
 The panic of a man who went to visit his mother only to find she had died in her sleep.
 Or the hopelessness of someone experiencing homelessness or addiction, often both.

-For 17 years, these moments were a typical day for me as a CBC Qualified Paramedic.
+For 17 years, these moments were a typical day for me as a CBC Qualified testing Paramedic.

 I felt all their emotions and couldn’t show it or let it interfere with the job.
 I was responsible for the physical well-being of the patients in my care.
 So, I packed my feelings away.
 I pushed it to the back of my mind and locked it there, like an angry pitbull I didn’t know what to do with, never allowing it out.